Moc/teamspeak3/README.md

 # TeamSpeak 3 #

-*TeamSpeak 3* is a plugin for e107 which can be used to display TeamSpeak viewer menus, displaying the status of your TeamSpeak 3 server.
-In addition, more detailed information about a specific TeamSpeak 3 server can be displayed.
+*TeamSpeak 3* is a plugin for e107 v2.x which includes TeamSpeak 3 viewer menus, displaying the status of your TeamSpeak 3 server.
+In addition, more detailed information about a specific TeamSpeak 3 server can be listed.

-Possibly, in the future, more functionality will be added such as administration functionality to manage more aspects of your TS3 server.
+Probably, in the future, more features will be added such as administration functionalities to manage more aspects of your TS3 server.

-**THIS PLUGIN IS NOT RELEASED YET AND SHOULD ONLY BE USED FOR TESTING AND DEVELOPMENT AT THIS POINT.***
+**THIS PLUGIN IS NOT OFICIALLY RELEASED YET AND SHOULD ONLY BE USED FOR TESTING AND DEVELOPMENT AT THIS POINT.**

 ## Requirements ##
 * e107 v2.x (latest)
 * PHP 5.3+
 * Willingness to read the documentation ;)

-**To be clear**: e107 v1.x is not supported, nor is any PHP version prior to PHP 5.3!
+**To be clear**: e107 v1.x (or prior) is not supported, nor is any PHP version prior to PHP 5.3!

-If your website is running on anything lower than PHP 5.3,  you are over  **FOUR YEARS  behind on schedule!** PHP 5.3.0 was released on the 30th of June 2009, do something!
+If your website is running on anything lower than PHP 5.3.0,  you are over  **FOUR YEARS  behind on schedule!** PHP 5.3.0 was released on the 30th of June 2009, do something!

 ## Roadmap - planned features ##
-* Multiple TS3 viewer menus (able to activate in different menu areas)
+* Multiple TS3 viewer menus (ability to add each TS3 server viewer to different menu areas)
-* Administration functionality (possibly)
+* Administration functionality (under consideration)

 ## How to get help? ##